-Natural wine is about not adding certain commonly used chemicals and treatments.
+Natural wine is more about the winemaking process (though it starts with organic, bio-dynamic grapes) and in particular about not adding certain commonly used chemicals and treatments.
 For example, natural wines will be made with little or no added sulfur, which is commonly used in winemaking as a preservative.
 Additionally, those wines are fermented with naturally occurring yeasts, not commercial strains that are more predictable and often add specific flavor notes to the wine.
 Proponents like to say that this is wine “the way it should be.”

 Sounds good, right?
 Well, kinda.
 One reason winemakers started adding sulfur dioxide to their wines was that it would shut down fermentation, preventing wines from refermenting in the bottle if there was any residual sugar.
 Wines that have started refermenting can be a bit fizzy, which is fun, but they can also taste really, really strange.
 It’s the same with wild yeasts: Long-established wineries can often use indigenous yeasts because the specific colonies are entrenched in the production facility, but there’s always the risk of contamination or a failed fermentation.